 - “Objectives Methods” – This is a fully new section

-All changes to the BlueConic API have been added to the REST API documentation page.
-In the menu on the right-hand side of that page you can select:
+All changes to the BlueConic REST API have been added.
+In the menu on the left-hand side of that page you can select:

 - “Profile methods” – The sub section “Update or create multiple profiles at once (bulk)” has been updated for the new “objectiveIds” querystring parameter.